krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 # Binary tree

-A "binary tree" is a non-linear data structure that represents the hierarchical relationship between ancestors and descendants, embodying the divide-and-conquer logic of "bifurcation".
+A "binary tree" is a non-linear data structure that represents the hierarchical relationship between ancestors and descendants, embodying the divide-and-conquer logic of "splitting into two".
 Similar to a linked list, the basic unit of a binary tree is a node, each containing a value, a reference to the left child node, and a reference to the right child node.

 === "Python"